sskyy/redux-event-bus/docs/usage/Cancel.md

 # Cancel a task by name

-Let's say our use submitted a  login form, and quickly click the cancel button.
-We will have two event listener, one listens to event `login`, and the other listens to `cancel-login`.
+Scenario: User submitted a  login form, and quickly clicked the cancel button.
+We will declare two event listener, one listens to event `login`, and the other listens to `cancel-login`.

 ```javascript
 import { listen, name } from 'redux-task'